 Go Solar Group carries the Goal Zero Yeti 1400, Yeti 3000 and the Tesla Powerwall 2.
 If Yeti batteries don’t provide enough storage, but the Powerwall provides too much, we also carry Goal Zero Tanks, which can increase the storage capacity of either Yeti.
-Each of these batteries has different capacity ratings, allowing the customer to fine-tune their solar storage to fit their needs.
+Each battery has different capacity ratings, allowing the customer to fine-tune their solar storage to fit their needs.

 Solar Battery Type

-Several different solar battery types exist, but lithium-ion batteries provide the most power per pound and require the least amount of maintenance.
+Several different solar battery types exist, but lithium-ion batteries provide the most power per pound and require the least maintenance.